kierans/node-inflating-transform/README.md

 Subclasses must override `*_inflate`, or provide it via the constructor option `inflate`.

-To accommodate generators that need to perform asynchronous work to transform a chunk, generator methods in this class can yield Promises.
+To accommodate generators that need to perform asynchronous work to transform a chunk, generator methods in this class can yield Promises, or an async generator can be used.
 The class will wait for the Promise to resolve before pushing the value.
 If the Promise rejects, the error will be passed to the transform callback function.

 Subclasses can override the `_transform` implementation if necessary.
 However, if `push` returns false, subclasses should wait for the `ready` event before pushing more data.
 They